docker/docs/get-started/index.md

 2. Check the checkbox labeled *Enable Kubernetes*, and click **Apply**.
 Docker Desktop will automatically set up Kubernetes for you.
 You'll know everything has completed successfully once you can click on the Docker icon in the menu bar, and see a green light beside 'Kubernetes is Running'.

-3. In order to confirm that Kubernetes is up and running, open a terminal and create a text file called `pod.yaml` with the following content:
+3. In order to confirm that Kubernetes is up and running, create a text file called `pod.yaml` with the following content:

     ```yaml
     apiVersion: v1